Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 Starting at 15th level, you learn the [[Greater Invisibility]] spell and you can cast it without expending a spell slot or requiring material components.
 Once you do so, you can't do it again until you finish a long rest.

 # Feystride
 Starting at 18th level, you can take your bonus action to [[disengage]].
-Whenever you take the [[disengage]] action, you become invisible until the start of your next turn.
+Whenever you take the [[disengage]] action, you become invisible until the start of your next turn or until you attack or cast a spell.